mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 This lab establishes the domain controller as the central identity authority within the environment.

 By deploying AD DS, all authentication requests, user identities, and access control decisions are managed centrally, forming the foundation for role-based access control (RBAC), Group Policy enforcement, and future identity lifecycle management.

+The domain controller acts as the authoritative identity source for the mrtg.local environment, handling authentication requests and enforcing access control policies.

 ---